-Spelling across the Federation is planned for systematically, using the No Nonsense Spelling scheme and taught discretely.
-It is used alongside phase 6 of Letters and Sounds phonics later in Year 2, and then builds upon this knowledge into KS2.
+Spelling across the Federation is planned for systematically, using the No Nonsense Spelling scheme and is taught discretely.
+It continues after the Little Wandle programme is complete, in Year 2, and then builds upon this knowledge into KS2.
 It is structured in such a way as to encourage children to investigate rules, patterns and anomalies.
 Children are exposed to a breadth of vocabulary, are encouraged to take risks with their word choices and have a depth of understanding that enables them to make links in their learning.

 Handwriting is taught across the whole Federation and is linked to ongoing learning where appropriate, for example, to reinforce spelling or phonic practice.
-It is delivered using the Nelson handwriting scheme, which is in line with Letters and Sounds phonics and National Curriculum spelling expectations for KS1 and 2.
+It is delivered using the Nelson handwriting scheme, which is in line with our approach to phonics and National Curriculum spelling expectations for KS1 and 2.

 Click on the links below to see our English Long Term plans: